cl4cnam/funcSug/README.md

 ## Why

 Many people ask why GUI programming is so difficult.
 Some of common difficulties come from event-driven programming problems.
-That's why FuncSug does NOT follow the event-driven programming paradigm.
+That's why, with FuncSug, programmers do NOT have to follow the event-driven programming paradigm.

 ## How